LuisPalacios/prog-python-jupyter/README.md

 ### PipEnv

-My personal preference is PipEnv.
-Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
+My personal preference is **PipEnv**, a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
 Windows is a first-class citizen, in our world.

 To install pipenv, you need to install pip first.
 Then do